layrjs/layr/docs/getting-started/hello-world.md

 If nothing happens on the screen, it's all good.
 The server is running and waiting for requests.

-> Note: If you wish to display a log of what's going on in the server, your can set some environment variables before starting the backend:
+> Note: If you wish to display a log of what's going on in the server, you can set some environment variables before starting the backend:
 >
 > ```sh
 > // JS